fatimamahmood47/demo2_using_fastapi/readme.md

 6. point to root directory write command to start fast api locally
     ```
     uvicorn app.main:app --reload

-    do not use this "uvicorn app.main:app --reload --port 8000" it is used for integration of demo1 ,demo2 and demo3
+    do not use this line which in under inverted comma "uvicorn app.main:app --reload --port 8000" it is used for integration of demo1 ,demo2 and demo3
     ```

 7. open in browser to use endpoints